tofran/pi-from-random-numbers/README.md

 We can generate lots of numbers and calculate π by:
 ![formula 2](http://i.imgur.com/5Ksi47K.gif "\pi = \sqrt{\frac{6}{x}}")

-Watch [Matt Parker] generating π from 1,000 random numbers by rolling a dice on [YouTube][Generating π from 1,000 random numbers]
+Watch Matt Parker generating π from 1,000 random numbers by rolling a dice on [YouTube]

 ## Aknologments
 All solutions are from these users (in no particular order), some are quite efficient others not so much.
 Regardless thanks very much.